Purchasing Managers' Index: Questionnaires

 A key feature of the PMI surveys is that they ask only for factual information.
 They are not surveys of opinions, intentions or expectations and the data therefore represent the closest one can get to “hard data” without asking for actual figures from companies.

 Questions asked relate to key variables such as output, new orders, prices and employment.
 Questions take the form of up/down/same replies.
 For example, “Is your company’s output higher, the same or lower than one month ago?”

 Respondents are asked to take expected seasonal influences into account when considering their replies.

 For each main survey question, respondents are asked to provide a reason for any change on the previous month, if known.
 This assists not only the understanding of variable movement but also in the seasonal process when X12 cannot be used.

 Seasonal adjustment

 The seasonal adjustment of PMI survey data is usually calculated using a combination of the X12 statistical programme of adjustment, as used by governmental statistical bodies in many developed countries, and alternative methods such as using the frequency of mentions by responding survey panel member companies for changes in variables where that mention is considered indicative of a seasonal variation.

 Other PMI surveys

-In addition to the Caixin PMI published by S&P Global for mainland China, the National Bureau of Statistics also compiles PMI data for mainland China.
+In addition to the RatingDog PMI published by S&P Global for mainland China, the National Bureau of Statistics also compiles PMI data for mainland China.
 The Swedish PMI is run by private bank Swedbank.